kreshnaa-raam/forecasting/README.md

 The API for fit, predict, and metrics is reduced to specifying a start and end times for a given location.
 The model must construct feature data using column transforms.
 Having done so, forecasting as a service become trivial.

+## Getting started

+Users can verify the code works with the example_forecast.py script by running `docker compose up --build` The log output from the container will include feature and weather data as well as predicted values.
+The script takes several minutes to run because the weather data is large.

+The dockerfile included in the project will run the example_forecast.py which demonstrates both the machine learning model for AMI meter forecasting and the physics based PV model using PySam.
+Users can then choose between their local working environment and containerized environment to extend and experiment with the time series models library.

 ## Installation

 This library is designed for use by technical engineers and data scientists.
 It takes advantage of the Python